priteau/subnet/README.md

 TODO
 ----

+* Allow to unregister only one subnet and not all subnets associated with a job
+* Add JSON support in responses to make the API easier to use from Ruby, plain text being best for curl
 * Allow to specify the Redis server address (probably in config.ru)
 * Add an authentification layer (ident/basic auth) to make sure subnet reservation is associated with a job owned by the user